 To make a request to exercise any of these rights in relation to your personal information, please email, call or write to us.

 We will only retain your personal and credit-related information for as long as is necessary for the purpose for which that personal information was collected and to the extent permitted by applicable laws.
-When we no longer need to use personal or credit-related information, we will remove it from our systems and records and/or take steps to anonymise it so you can no longer be identified from it.
+When we no longer need (or are otherwise obliged under any law) to use personal or credit-related information, we will remove it from our systems and records and/or take steps to anonymise it so you can no longer be identified from it.

 We use reasonable organisational, technical and administrative measures and security safeguards to protect, as is reasonable in the circumstances, the personal information we hold from misuse, loss, interference and/or unauthorised access, use, disclosure or alteration of information under our control.
 Where practicable, we implement measures to require organisations to whom disclosure is made to comply with applicable data protection and privacy laws.
 If a third party is given access to personal or credit-related information, we take reasonable steps to ensure that the information is held securely and used only for the purpose of providing the relevant service or activity.
 Unfortunately, no data transmission over the internet or data storage system can be guaranteed to be 100% secure.
 If you have reason to believe that your interaction with us is no longer secure (for example, if you feel that the security of any account you might have with us has been compromised), please immediately notify us of the problem.

 We will only collect sensitive information about you with your consent.
 Sensitive information is personal information that includes information relating to your racial or ethnic origin, political persuasion, memberships in trade or professional associations or trade unions, sexual preferences, criminal record, or health.
 For example, if you submit an application with us to finance a cosmetic surgery procedure (or some other medical procedure), we may collect your health information for the purpose of assessing your application and may disclose this health information to your cosmetic surgery provider.